Line-ups released for record 339 medal events in 42 venues at next Olympic Games in 2021

-The competition schedule for the Tokyo 2020 Olympic Games has been released by the Organising Committee.
+The competition schedule for the Tokyo 2020 Olympic Games in 2021 has been released by the Organising Committee.

 Featuring a record 33 sports, 339 medal events and 42 venues, the Games will open on 23 July 2021 and close on 8 August.
 Actual competition will start two days before the Opening Ceremony on 21 July with softball in Fukushima – in line with the Games's theme of recovery.